Students Set To Develop Ideas For Improved Access To Green Space

-Otis' Made to Move CommunitiesTM global competition brings much-needed attention to the health and wellbeing benefits of open spaces.

-FARMINGTON, Conn., Sept.
-5, 2023 /PRNewswire/ -- In many communities around the globe, green and recreational spaces – critical for global public health and sustainability – remain inaccessible.
-In the fourth year of the Made to Move Communities competition, Otis (NYSE: OTIS ) volunteers will mentor hundreds of students across 18 countries and territories to help break down physical, geographic, and socioeconomic barriers residents face today in finding suitable and sustainable green spaces.
-Continue Reading
+(MENAFN- 3BL) FARMINGTON, Conn., September 7, 2023 /3BL/ - In many communities around the globe, green and recreational spaces – critical for global public health and sustainability – remain inaccessible.
+In the fourth year of the Made to Move Communities competition, Otis (NYSE: OTIS) volunteers will mentor hundreds of students across 18 countries and territories to help break down physical, geographic, and socioeconomic barriers residents face today in finding suitable and sustainable green spaces.

-Students from 18 countries and territories will participate in the fourth year of the Made to Move Communities competition from Otis Worldwide (NYSE: OTIS).
-They will be tasked with finding mobility solutions that help break down physical, geographic, and socioeconomic barriers residents face today in finding suitable and sustainable green spaces.

 Since 2020, this annual global student competition has engaged hundreds of Otis colleagues as mentors to over 500 students developing and presenting mobility solutions to some of society's most critical challenges.
 As part of this program, Otis has provided over $600,000 in total financial support to further STEM learning through grants awarded to each year's participating schools.
 Through their passion, skills, and coaching, Otis mentors also help students nurture a love of STEM learning and inspire the pursuit of related careers.